sharif-dev/UISearchContrller/README.md

 ![tokens](https://raw.githubusercontent.com/sharif-dev/UISearchController/master/images/searchToken.jpg)

 ## Adding search tokens
-we use delegate protocol to notify the mainController when user taps a token:
+we use delegate protocol to notify the mainController when user taps a token, and add the token to the search bar like the screen below:
 * frist add ResultsTableViewDelegate protocol in ResultsTableViewController.swift and make a weak varible of it.

 * then if country has not been choosen it inform the delegate instance(it sends the selected token with didSelect function)